What is an ingrown toenail?

-About 2% of newborn babies are noted at birth to have ingrown toenails.
-This is because the growing nail plate is very short.
+About 2% of newborn babies are noted at birth to have ingrown toenails because the growing nail plate is very short.
 It is rarely painful.
 The appearance rights itself within a year or so.

 What is the treatment for an ingrown toenail?

 Treatment is dependent on the stage of the condition.
-However, at any stage of the condition, the patient should avoid tight-fitting or high-heeled shoes.
-If possible, wear sandals until the condition is cleared up.
+However, at any stage of an ingrown toenail, the patient should avoid tight-fitting or high-heeled shoes.
+If possible, wear sandals until it has cleared up.

 Stage 1 ingrown toenail should be managed conservatively using the following methods.

-- Warm water soaks – soak the foot in warm water 4 times a day.
+- Warm water soaks – soak the foot in warm water four times a day.